MoonPoet/xaprb-src/content/blog/2014/how-to-tune-guitar.md

 You can also check the low E against the open B string, and listen for beating at the B note, which is the 3rd overtone of the E string.
 The B should be very slightly narrow (flat)---theoretically, you should hear about 1/4th of a beat.

 Also theoretically, you could tune the high B and E strings against the low open E using the same overtones.
 However, due to imperfections in strings and the slowness of the beating, this is usually much harder to do.
 As a result, you'll end up with high strings that don't sound good together.
-A general rule of thumb is that it's easier to hear out-of-tune-ness in notes that are a) closer in pitch and b) higher pitched, so you should generally "tune locally" rather than "tuning at a distance."
+A general Guideline is that it's easier to hear out-of-tune-ness in notes that are a) closer in pitch and b) higher pitched, so you should generally "tune locally" rather than "tuning at a distance."
 If you don't get the high strings tuned well together, you'll get really ugly-sounding intervals such as the following:

 * the 5th between your open G string and the D on the 3rd fret of the B string
 * the 5th between the A on the second fret of the G string and the open high E string